Pan's People: Life after TOTP

 Even after their departure from Top of the Pops Pan's People were much in demand for personal appearances.
-Dee Dee Wilde continued to dance with and manage a new group of girls under the name Pan's People: Pauline Crawford, Abigail Higgins, Patricia McSherry, Francesca Whitburn and Sarah Woollett.
+Dee Dee Wilde continued to dance with and manage a new group of girls under the name `New Pan's People`: Pauline Crawford, Abigail Higgins, Patricia McSherry, Francesca Whitburn and Sarah Woollett.
 Also members for a short time during this period were the future Hot Gossip dancers Sarah Brightman and Carol Fletcher.
 In 1979, the troupe released another single Magic Man/Club Lido in New Zealand on the RTC label.
 Club Lido was subsequently released in the UK on the GM label.
 It failed to chart, and was correctly predicted to be a 'miss' when it was reviewed by the panel on an edition of Juke Box Jury broadcast on 18 August 1979 on BBC1, when the group appeared as a surprise to the panel of Dave Bartram, Keith Chegwin, Dana and Bonnie Tyler.

 Babs Lord married actor Robert Powell and became an amateur yachtswoman and world explorer, with several trips to the Himalayas, the Sahara, both Poles and the jungle in Guyana.
 By 2013 she had visited both the North and South Poles.
 Lord was the subject of BBC's This Is Your Life in November 2001.
 She appeared on the final regular weekly edition of Top of the Pops on 30 July 2006, the only member of any of the show's dance troupes to appear in person at the recording.

 Cherry Gillespie appeared with Roger Moore in Octopussy (1983), and was also in the TV series The Hot Shoe Show (1983–84); she sang on the album from the show.
 In 1997 she appeared as a panellist on Channel Five's nostalgia quiz show Wowfabgroovy.

 Patricia 'Dee Dee' Wilde eventually married composer and musician Henry Marsh.

+Mary Corpe moved to South Africa where she teaches dance to children.

 Flick Colby died of bronchial pneumonia on 26 May 2011, as a result of cancer, at the age of 65.

 Louise Clarke died of heart failure on 24 August 2012 at the age of 62.

-In November 2013, Signum Books released the autobiography Pan's People: Our Story, authored by Babs Powell, Ruth Pearson, Dee Dee Wilde, Cherry Gillespie and writer Simon Barnard.
+In November 2013, Signum Books released the autobiography Pan's People: Our Story, written by Babs Powell, Ruth Pearson, Dee Dee Wilde, Cherry Gillespie and writer Simon Barnard.

 In April 2014, Babs, Sue, Dee Dee and Ruth reunited to model clothes for isme.com.

 Andi Rutherford died at the age of 68 on 3 December 2015, following a long illness.

 Ruth Pearson died on 27 June 2017, following a battle with cancer, at the age of 70.